uyuni-project/uyuni/docs/api-call.md

-## Testing-Api cucumber/spacewalk
+## Testing API fot cucumber/spacewalk

 This documentation will explain you some usefull API calls.
+For more complete description of the underlying libraries, have a look at [Capybara documentation](http://www.rubydoc.info/github/jnicklas/capybara).

 ### Running commands on a system